 Understanding Pediatric Abusive Head Trauma

 Pursuant to legislation passed in the 2010 Kentucky General Assembly, training on the recognition and prevention of Pediatric Abusive Head Trauma (aka shaken baby syndrome) is mandated for many professionals including certified and licensed social workers.
 The training is intended to assist in preventing Pediatric Abusive Head Trauma by providing information on risk factors, diagnostic indicators and strategies for soothing a crying infant.
 Additionally, attendees will learn strategies for working with families in various capacities as a tool for the prevention of Pediatric Abusive Head Trauma.
-Geared for professionals at the basic, intermediate, advanced and clinical levels, this session will allow attendees to be in compliance with the mandated education.

-This course is geared for professionals at the basic, intermediate, advanced and clinical levels.
+This course is geared for professionals at the basic, intermediate, advanced and clinical levels

 At the conclusion of this workshop participants will be able to: